Religious trauma syndrome: Complex PTSD

 Complex PTSD is a closely related disorder that refers to repeated trauma over months or years, rather than a one-time event.
-Any type of long-term trauma, can lead to CPTSD.
-However, it seems to appear frequently in people who have been abused by someone who was supposed to be their caregiver or protector.
+Any type of long-term trauma can lead to CPTSD.
 The term CPTSD was originated by Judith Herman, who outlines the history of trauma as a concept in the psychological world along with a three-stage approach for recovery (safety, remembrance and mourning, and reconnection).
 Herman outlines the importance of naming and diagnosing trauma to aid recovery, further legitimizing the need for defining RTS as resulting from specifically religious experiences.
 Herman also describes CPTSD with the traumatic complications of surviving captivity.
 This is a diagnosis comparable to RTS in which RTS occurs in response to perceived captivity (see #How RTS develops) rather than physical reality.

-The symptoms of CPTSD include those of PTSD plus lack of emotional regulation, disassociation, negative self-perception, relationship issues, loss of meaning and others that also compare to RTS.
+The symptoms of CPTSD include those of PTSD plus lack of emotional regulation, disassociation, negative self-perception, relationship issues, and loss of meaning comparable to RTS.
 Traumatologist Pete Walker sees attachment disorder as one of the key symptoms of Complex PTSD.
 He describes it as the result of growing up with primary caretakers who were regularly experienced as dangerous.
 He explains that recurring abuse and neglect habituates children to living in fear and sympathetic nervous system arousal.